This glossary defines the key terms and concepts used throughout Nuxt Crouton documentation.

 Example:

-import type { Product } from '~/layers/products/types/products'
+import type { Product } from '~/layers/shop/collections/products/types'

 const { items } = await useCollectionQuery<Product>('products')